 There are quite a few things to love about England.
 The history and tales of the middle ages, the unexpected moments of Premier League, the fact the country served as a heavy metal powerhouse during the 80’s and, of course, being the birthplace of some of the greatest doom metal bands of recent decades.
-Given all these, IRON VOID could consider themselves more than fortunate to have their roots grown and flourished on that part of the earth.
+Given all these, IRON VOID could be considered fortunate to have their roots flourished on this part of the planet.

-Can’t say I was blown away by this release, but I can’t say it was a bad one either, so I’m standing somewhere in the middle.
-There were a few notable moments in the album for me – “The Grail Quest”, “Forbidden Love” and “The Death of Arthur” – and IRON VOID seem to be consistent in delivering what they initially set to do: play doom metal in its purest form.
-Purists will definitely love this one.
+There’s nothing groundbreaking in this release in terms of music innovation, but I can’t say this is a bad thing.
+There were some notable moments throughout the album – “The Grail Quest”, “Forbidden Love”, “The Death of Arthur” and “Avalon” – and IRON VOID seem to be consistent in what they initially set to do: deliver doom metal in its purest form.
+Doom metal purists will definitely love this one.